patrikx3/binary-search-closest/README.md

 **Note:** Given npmjs.com has a narrow page, it is better to see the code on https://corifeus.com/binary-search-closest or https://github.com/patrikx3/binary-search-closest

+Of course, when using a worker thread, the execution is about 20-25ms longer, then when we are in the event loop, so the worker thread is valid when we are working on a big dataset.

 ```js
 const assert = require('assert');